Infineon/mtb-example-ota-mqtt/README.md

     See the [MCUboot basics](https://github.com/Infineon/mtb-example-mcuboot-basic/blob/master/README.md#mcuboot-basics) of the [mtb-example-mcuboot-basic](https://github.com/Infineon/mtb-example-mcuboot-basic) code example for more details about the overwrite-based and swap-based upgrades.

-13. Edit the application version in the *\<OTA_MQTT>/Makefile* by setting `APP_VERSION_MINOR` to **2**.
+14. Edit the application version in the *\<OTA_MQTT>/Makefile* by setting `APP_VERSION_MINOR` to **2**.

-14. Build the application as per **Step 10**.
+15. Build the application as per **Step 10**.

-15. After a successful build, edit the *\<OTA_MQTT>/scripts/ota_update.json* file to modify the value of `Version` to **1.2.0**.
+16. After a successful build, edit the *\<OTA_MQTT>/scripts/ota_update.json* file to modify the value of `Version` to **1.2.0**.

-16. The OTA MQTT application will now find this new **v1.2.0** image and update to it.
+17. The OTA MQTT application will now find this new **v1.2.0** image and updates it.
 After the update, the watchdog timer resets the devices within a few seconds.
 Upon reset, MCUboot reverts to the **v1.1.0** good image.
 The UART terminal displays the message as shown in **Figure 9**.

     **Figure 9.
 Reverting to good image**

     ![](images/reverting_to_good_image.png)

       > **Note:** After the last step is complete, the device will be running the **v1.1.0** good image and the publisher will still be hosting the **v1.2.0** bad image.
-Because the version of the image hosted by the publisher is greater than the version of the image on the device, the device will redownload the **v1.2.0** bad image.
+Because the version of the image hosted by the publisher is greater than the version of the image on the device, the device will download again the **v1.2.0** bad image.
 This causes an infinite upgrade and reverts the cycle.
 To avoid this scenario, stop the publisher script after you test the code example.
 In a production environment, the application is responsible for blacklisting bad image versions and to avoid upgrading to them in the future.

 ## Debugging